 Planetary Boundaries

 There are 9 planetary boundaries including: climate change, biosphere integrity (e.g. biodiversity loss), land-system change (e.g. deforestation), freshwater use (blue water= humanity’s use of lakes, rivers and groundwater; green water= rainfall, evaporation, soil moisture), biogeochemical flows (nitrogen and phosphorous pollution), ocean acidification, atmospheric aerosol loading, stratospheric ozone depletion, and novel entities (e.g. synthetic organic pollutants, radioactive materials, micro-plastics).
 Planetary boundaries provide a scientific guide for humanity that informs what is the sustainable scale that our global socio-economic systems need stay within to provide wellbeing for all.
-However, as of 2023, we have crossed 6 of the 9 planetary boundaries which requires us to rethink our economic goals as soon as humanly possible to fit the scale of planetary boundaries.
+However, as of 2025, we have crossed 7 of the 9 planetary boundaries which requires us to rethink our economic goals as soon as humanly possible to shift us towards the safe operating space of planetary boundaries.